LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-codebases.md

 WAL-G illustrates a useful side-effect of having a WAL, in that it can be used as a list of transactions for archival as well as replay reasons.
 A non-WAL storage databases such as LMDB can also generate transaction logs for these sorts of purpose, but they aren't for replay reasons.

 Oracle BDB-SQL discussed in the previous section also has replication.

+Comdb has a large team of active developers, and is the most ambitious of the SQLite-derived databases.
+Bloomberg LP created Comdb in 2004 and designed it for scale and yet with synchronous replication and full RDBMS functionality, the opposite of NoSQL solutions.
+SQLite has been ported to an old version of Sleepycat Berkely DB, which has been forked and extensively modified.
+The BDB interface is still largely used.

 | [sql.js](https://github.com/kripken/sql.js/) | current | SQLite compiled to JavaScript WebAssembly through Emscripten |